Lab director

 Ramona Bobocel

-Ramona received her Ph.D. in psychology from Western Ontario in 1992 and is psychology professor at the University of Waterloo.
+Ramona received her Ph.D. in psychology from Western University in 1992 and is psychology professor at the University of Waterloo.
 Her research focuses on social and organizational justice, with a continuing interest in understanding how people form judgments of fairness and how they cope with unfair treatment.
 Ramona's research has garnered continuous funding from the Social Sciences and Humanities Research Council of Canada, and has been published in leading scientific journals in psychology and management.
 She has received numerous awards for her contributions, including the Ontario Premier’s Research Excellence Award.
-More recently, she was made Fellow of the Society for Industrial and Organizational Psychology, the Association for Psychological Sciences, and the Canadian Psychological Association for her sustained scientific contributions.
+More recently, she was made Fellow of the American Psychological Association, the Society for Industrial and Organizational Psychology, the Association for Psychological Sciences, and the Canadian Psychological Association for her sustained scientific contributions.
 She has served as editor and consulting editor for top journals in her field, and is past president of the Canadian Society for Industrial and Organizational Psychology.
 In addition to her research, Ramona has consulted with several Canadian organizations to improve fairness in the workplace.

 PhD students